* Canon weighs on precision equipment sector

 By Ayai Tomisawa

-TOKYO, April 18 (Reuters) - Japan's Nikkei retreated from a 4-1/2-month high on Thursday as defensive stocks fell and Canon tumbled on a report that it will cut its earnings forecast.
+TOKYO, April 18 (Reuters) - Japan's Nikkei retreated from a 4-1/2-month high on Thursday as investors took profits, while Canon tumbled on a report that it will cut its earnings forecast, pressuring other stocks in the sector.

-The Nikkei share average dropped 0.84 percent to 22,090.12, after touching the highest level since early December on the previous day.
+The Nikkei share average dropped 0.5 percent to 22,172.73 points by the midday break, after touching the highest level since early December on the previous day.

 With the dollar dropping below 112 yen after briefly touching a four-month peak of 112.17 on Wednesday, investors are cautious before chasing the market higher, traders said.